sassansh/sassansh/README.md

 - 🎓 &nbsp; Recent Computer Science Graduate from UBC.
 Looking for new grad positions!
 - 🌱 &nbsp; Learning more about React, Node.js backends & Cloud Architecture.
-- 📚 &nbsp; Studying Data Structures and Algorithms
+- 📚 &nbsp; Studying Data Structures and Algorithms.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.